 - stMATIC and MATICX will be priced based on their on-chain exchange rates stMATIC/MATIC and MATICX/MATIC combined with MATIC/USD, also following an adapter approach.
 The stMATIC/MATIC and MATICX/MATIC exchange rates will be taken directly from the smart stMATIC and MATICX, as they are non-manipulatable.

 - The price feed of cbETH will be slightly changed.
 Currently, it already uses the generalized price sync adapter, with the underlying feeds being cbETH/ETH from Chainlink and ETH/USD.
-Given that we confirmed with Chainlink that behind the scenes the cbETH/ETH is taken from the exposed exchange rate on the cbETH contract, we are swapping the cbETH/ETH Chainlink component to use directly the rate from cbETH.
+However, we are swapping the cbETH/ETH Chainlink component to use directly the rate from cbETH.

 Given the operational nature of the proposal, we think it is more optimal to directly submit an on-chain governance proposal, and not create voting overhead.